scouten/ericscouten.dev/content/2024/eic/index.md

 ## [Defense against Mis/Disinformation Roundtable: Collaboration through Standards](https://www.kuppingercole.com/sessions/5705/1)

-_(I'll add slides when they become available and photos when I have a moment to catch up.)_

 _VERY_ full room.

 This session spoke to security and user control of credentials, but did not cover misinformation/disinformation as we think of it in the CAI/C2PA sense.
 (We think primarily about misrepresenting context, technique, or identity as a way to mislead.)